 Purchasing a refurbished PTAC unit is the most cost-effective option in regulating the temperature in your household.

-In choosing a unit, look for a longer warranty period at a reasonable price.
+In choosing a unit, look for a more extended warranty period at a reasonable price.

-If you’re looking for the best deals, it’s best to check online—there are shops that offer various models to choose from.
+If you’re looking for the best deals, it’s best to check online—some shops offer various models to choose from.

-The best refurbished PTAC unit should be able to provide you the same comfort like that of a brand-new unit.
+The best refurbished PTAC unit should be able to provide you the same comfort as that of a brand-new unit.